upbound/docs/content/all-spaces/backup-and-restore.md

 ```

 <!-- vale off -->
-This example assumes you've already created an S3 bucket called "spaces-backup-bucket" in AWS eu-west-2 region.
+This example assumes you've already created an S3 bucket called "spaces-backup-bucket" in AWS `eu-west-2` region.
 The account credentials to access the bucket should exist in a secret of the same namespace as the shared backup config.
 <!-- vale on -->

 #### Azure as a storage provider

+{{< hint "important" >}}
+For Cloud Spaces, static credentials are currently the only supported auth method.
+{{< /hint >}}

 This example demonstrates how to use Azure as a storage provider for your backups: